kevintruong/til/Scheduling,-Part-2:-Scheduling-Processes:-Algorithms.md

 Processes are scheduled in the order of arrival.
 One advantage of FCFS is that scheduling algorithm is simple: the ready queue is a just a FIFO (first in first out) queue.
 FCFS suffers from the Convoy effect.

+Here P2 Arrives, then P1 arrives, then P5, then P4, then P3.
+You can see the convoy effect for P5.

 **Advantages**
 * Simple implementation